Crotons: How To Grow And Care For Codiaeum Variegatum

 Q: Are croton plants poisonous?

 A: Crotons have built up a natural defense mechanism that is poisonous, but they can still be grown as houseplants or outdoor ornamentals.
-Do not try to eat the leaves or the occasional seeds that form, and prevent children and pets from eating them as well.
-I also highly advise wearing gloves when doing work on your crotons, as the milky sap can be a skin irritant.
-If your skin does get irritated by croton sap, putting on a 2.5% hydrocortisone cream after thoroughly washing the surface of the skin can help alleviate any problems.
-And as with any accidental ingestion, if someone does eat the flowers, seeds, or leaves of your croton plant, get them to the doctor or the vet for assistance as soon as possible.
+Do not try to eat them, and prevent children and pets from eating them.
+Wear gloves when doing work on your crotons, as the milky sap can be a skin irritant.
+If your skin does get irritated by croton sap, put on a 2.5% hydrocortisone cream after thoroughly washing the surface of the skin.
+If someone does eat the flowers, seeds, or leaves of your croton plant, get them to the doctor or the vet for assistance as soon as possible.

 Q: Are poinsettias a type of croton?

 A: While poinsettias are related to crotons, they aren’t crotons themselves.
 However, just like crotons, they have a milky sap that can cause skin irritation, and they shouldn’t be eaten!

 A: Croton plants grow best in bright, indirect light.
 Because it’s a smaller tropical plant, it appreciates partial shade that occurs in tropical climates too.
 Don’t put the croton plant in full sun or direct sunlight, though.

 A: You can have outdoor croton plants or keep one as an indoor plant.
 Remember to care for indoor croton plants and bring them in when temperatures go outside the 55° to 80° range.